Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Conclusion

 \section{Conclusion}

-In this paper, we introduced Adaptive Diffusion Constrained Sampling (ADCS), a generative framework designed to effectively integrate equality and inequality geometric constraints within multi-DoF robot manipulation tasks.
+In this paper, we introduced ADCS, a generative framework designed to effectively integrate equality and inequality geometric constraints within multi-DoF robot manipulation tasks.
 Our approach uses a dedicated energy network to calculate the cost of equality and inequality constraints, and introduces an SDF network to incorporate external environment perception, while combined with a Transformer-based architecture for dynamically weighting these constraints during inference.
-Experimental evaluations across six different tasks demonstrated that ADCS outperforms baseline methods, also applicable to scenarios with small feasible areas and strict spatial constraints.
-Additionally, through ablation studies, we verified that transformer-based dynamic weights, KDE-based resampling, and sequential sampling significantly enhance sample uniformity and performance.
+Experimental evaluations across both simulation and real-world tasks demonstrated that ADCS outperforms baseline methods, also applicable to scenarios with small feasible areas and strict spatial constraints.
+Additionally, through ablation studies, we verified that transformer-based dynamic weights, KDE-based resampling, and batch-wise constrained sampling significantly enhance sample uniformity and performance.
 Moreover, our sampler can be used to construct a roadmap for enabling motion planning.
-Finally, our method's robust generalization was validated on out-of-distribution data, confirming its adaptability and efficiency in realistic robotic applications. \acknowledgments{This project has received funding from the European Union’s Horizon Europe programme under Grant Agreement No. 101120823, project MANiBOT.}
+Finally, our method's robust generalization was validated on out-of-distribution data, confirming its adaptability and efficiency in realistic robotic applications.